About Jeffrey Pfeffer - Expert on Management and Corporate Culture:

 But knowledge that isn’t turned into action is about as bad as action that is not informed by knowledge.
 Our research has uncovered some important barriers to using and implementing knowledge and building a culture of action instead of just talk and analysis.
 We have found examples and uncovered strategies and tools for overcoming the knowing-doing gap to build a culture of implementation.
 And there are a set of management practices that can create a company that learns from its experience and turns that learning into actions and results.

-Hard Facts, Dangerous Half-truths, and Total Nonsense: Profiting from Evidence-based Management
+(based on the book Hard Facts, Dangerous Half-truths, and Total Nonsense: Profiting from Evidence-Based Management with Robert I. Sutton).

 Many organizations decide what to do based on the past experience of senior leaders, ideology and belief, and with the casual benchmarking of observing what other companies are doing.
 None of these represent effective ways of making decisions.
 Meanwhile, companies have ignored massive amounts of evidence that speak to questions such as the effectiveness of stock options and incentive compensation, whether “winning the war for talent” is possible or even desirable, the effects of setting up internal competitive dynamics, and many other questions that are relevant to understanding management strategies and their effects.